|

 Ingredients

-• Carrots: this recipe calls for fresh carrots.
+• Carrots: This recipe calls for fresh carrots.
 Don´t use canned.

 • Eggs: room temperature eggs are better.

-• Spices: I used ground cinnamon and ginger.
+• Spices: ground cinnamon, nutmeg, and ginger.

-• Walnuts or pecans: Chopped and toasted walnuts.
+• Walnuts or pecans: chopped and toasted walnuts.
 Optional.

-How to make carrot cake muffins
+How to make GF easy carrot cake muffins

+Preheat oven to 350°F (180°C).
 Line 12 muffin cups with liners or lightly grease them.

 Variations

-Gluten Free Carrot Cake Muffins
+Easy Carrot Cake Muffins (Gluten-Free)

 Almond Yes